kmcquade/opa-terraform-exceptions-example/README.md

 ```

 This will generate the files in each test folder.
 The one of interest is titled `tfplan-combined.json`, which combines the environment variables of interest with the ones in the regular terraform plan file.

->>> Here is where I need help.
-For some reason, the real policy is not reading from the YAML file.

 * Failing case